 Yangmingshan (Mt.
 Yangming) is one of the nine national parks in Taiwan.
-Situated between Taipei City and New Taipei City, Yangmingshan National Park is made up of five prominent mountains with elevations ranging from 200 (656 ft) to 1,120 meters (3,675 ft), and spans 114 square kilometers (1,227 ft²).
+Situated between Taipei City and New Taipei City, Yangmingshan National Park is made up of five prominent mountains with elevations ranging from 200 m (656 ft) to 1,120 m (3,675 ft), and spans 114 square kilometers (1,227 ft²).

 Yangmingshan National Park is home to beautiful parks, great hiking trails, interesting plants and wildlife, as well as internationally famous hot springs.
 There are about 1,350 species of vascular bundle plants in the park, which can roughly be divided into grassy plain, arrow bamboo forest, broad-leaved forest, and afforestation zones.